tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 always subtracting one from the dividend until it fits within the divisor.
 So in our case, (7/3 = 2 + (1/3)).
 We see seven is not perfectly divided by three, so there is a remainder.
 The remainder is the only value the modulo is after, and it does not return a number like "1/3" because the divisor is implied by the operation.
-This leaves one as the result.
+This leaves `1` as the result.

 This operation is useful for telling if numbers are odd or even, amongst other things.
 We will be diving more into types in the next chapter, but there are some number types that only hold whole